 Entertaining this possibility of the Enochic origins of Metatron's role as the leader of the divine worship, we must direct our attention to the passage found in 2 Enoch 18 where the patriarch is depicted as the one who encourages the celestial Watchers to conduct liturgy before the face of God.
-The longer recension of 2 En.
-18.8-9 relates:
+The longer recension of 2 Enoch 18:8-9 relates:

 And I [Enoch] said, 'Why are you waiting for your brothers?
-And why don't you perform the liturgy61 before the face of the Lord?
-Start up your liturgy, 62 and perform the liturgy before the face of the Lord, so that you do not enrage your Lord to the limit.'
+And why don't you perform the liturgy62 before the face of the Lord?
+Start up your liturgy, and perform the liturgy before the face of the Lord, so that you do not enrage your Lord to the limit'.
 And they responded to my recommendation, and they stood in four regiments in this heaven.
 And behold, while I was standing with those men, 4 trumpets trumpeted in unison with a great sound, and the Watchers burst into singing in unison.
 And their voice rose in front of the face of the Lord, piteously and touchingly.
-63
+64

 One can notice that the imagery of this account represents a vague sketch that only distantly alludes to the future prominent liturgical role of Enoch-Metatron.
-Yet here, for the first time in the Enochic tradition, the seventh
+Yet here, for the first time in the Enochic tradition, the seventh antediluvian patriarch dares to assemble and direct the angelic creatures for their routine job of delivering praise to the Deity.
+The choice of the angelic group, of course, is not coincidental since in various Enochic materials the patriarch is often described as a special envoy to the Watchers, the fallen angels, as well as their faithful celestial brothers.

-- 61. Slavonic Sluzhite.
-M.I Sokolov, 'Materialy i zametki po starinnoj slavjanskoj literature.
+62 Slav.
+Sluzhite.
+M. I Sokolov, 'Materialy i zametki po starinnoj slavjanskoj literature.
 Vypusk tretij, VII.
 Slavjanskaja Kniga Enoha Pravednogo.
 Teksty, latinskij perevod i izsledovanie.
 Posmertnyj trud avtora prigotovil k izdaniju M. Speranskij', Chtenija v Obshchestve Istorii i Drevnostej Rossijskih 4 (1910), p.
+16.

-16. - 62.
-Slavonic Sluzhbi vasche.
-Sokolov, 'Materialy i zametki po starinnoj slavjanskoj literature', p.
-16. - 63.
-F. Andersen, '2 (Slavonic Apocalypse of) Enoch', in OTP, I, pp. 91-221 (132).
+63 Slav.
+Sluzhbi vasche.
+M. I Sokolov, 'Materialy i zametki po starinnoj slavjanskoj literature.
+Vypusk tretij, VII.
+Slavjanskaja Kniga Enoha Pravednogo.
+Teksty, latinskij perevod i izsledovanie.
+Posmertnyj trud avtora prigotovil k izdaniju M. Speranskij', COIDR 4 (1910), p.
+16.